 One of the issues currently of interest for researchers is the effect of early traumas on the way people cope with stress in later life.
 In the past, it was argued that latent post-traumatic stress disorder could reappear during life crises or new traumatic events (Christenson et al., 1981).
 Survivors' vulnerability in response to later traumatic stress has been examined in several empirical studies.
 Evidence has been found that survivors exhibit stronger reactions when faced with stressful, life-threatening events such as war or illness (e.g., Rosenbloom, 1985).
 Peretz et al. (1994) compared symptoms of psychological distress among cancer patients who had survived the Holocaust with those of cancer patients who had not lived through the Holocaust.
 The findings revealed greater distress among the survivors than among those who had not experienced the trauma of the Holocaust.
-Studies focusing on stress reactions during war show that survivors whose homes were hit by Scud missiles during the Gulf War suffered greater distress than survivors whose homes were not hit and than people who had not experienced the Holocaust but whose homes were hit (Solomon and Prager, 1992).
+Studies focusing on stress reactions during war show that survivors whose homes were not hit and than people who had not experienced the Holocaust but whose homes were hit (Solomon and Prager, 1992).
 Kahana et al. (2007) conclude that when faced with old age and associated social loss, many survivors evidently re-live the experience of loss from the Holocaust period and sometimes feel alone and bereft of family.